mrmattwright/mrmattwright/README.md

 ## 👨‍💻 Conditions I like to work in

-I think I'm a bit Bipoloar here.
+I think I'm a bit Bipolar here.
 If I'm coding or working on a thinking problem - i absolutely love being at home, headphones on and being very uninterrupted.
 If I'm doing something more creative or collaborative, I love being in a room with other people.
 I like solving problems on a whiteboard and discussing them.

 ## 🫂 Things I struggle with

-Let's just get this in straight away - I can be terrifically unorganised at times.
+Let's just get this in straight away - I can be terrifically disorganised at times.
 But here are some other delightful shortcomings:

 - I am not super detailed.
 We might have discussed something, you can probably assume I have forgotten the details.
 I am happy to be reminded - If you see me writing something down - this is a good sign, that normally means I'll keep track of it.
 - I'm not that good at following a process - and yet I understand the value of those processes.
 Sprints, Standups, Estimation, retros etc....totally important.
-I wish I was more able to be discipliend in sticking to them.
+I wish I was more able to be disciplined in sticking to them.
 - If i'm interested in a thing, I will prioritize that thing above other things.
 The thing I am interested in my not be in any way as important as the other things.
 I'm not super proud of this one.

 ## 🤔 Frameworks I use for decision making